Skip to content

 The Coal Lump Story

 Hold up a small piece of coal (or a photo of one).
 Tell the kids: "This black rock used to be plants and trees about 300 million years ago."
 That's older than the dinosaurs.
-Then explain that we burn this kind of rock to make most of the electricity in Texas.
+Then explain that we burn this kind of rock to make some of the electricity in Texas, though natural gas, wind, and solar now produce more.
 The advantage is that coal is powerful and there's a lot of it underground.
 The disadvantage is that once we burn it, that 300-million-year-old plant is gone forever, and the burning makes pollution.

 "Why do we call coal 'nonrenewable' if there are still tons of it underground?
 What does the timeline of how it formed have to do with that?"